pjvds/goworkshop/README.md

 ## Concurrent Prime Generator

-Its time to take all you learned in practise and try to complete this single goals:
+It's time to take all you learned in practise and try to complete this single goals:

 * Creating a prime generator that can create all of the primes below 2 million, in less than a minute.